willmccarten/MQuest/README.md

 - [File Breakdown](#file-breakdown)
 - [Final Thoughts](#final-thoughts)

-## What's This?
+## What is This?

 Quest of the White Coat is a gamified add-on for Anki designed to gently reward progress and consistency.
-It was created to turn the grind of flashcards into a small journey with visual feedback, ranks, and celebrations.
+It was created to turn the grind of flashcards into a fun journey with visual feedback, ranks, and celebrations.

 This project started as a simple idea: what if there were just a little badge system to track Anki reviews like leveling up in a game?
 That thought turned into ranks, a home screen, progress bars, celebration animations, and eventually a full experience inside of Anki.

+This whole project was inspired by my girlfriend who is working really hard to get into medical school.
+I wanted to find a way that I can improve her daily experience with grinding out Anki flashcards, which I know everyone wishing to be a doctor goes through.

+Since this project was designed with a very specific user in mind, the graphic design and game content is uniquely curated.

 ## What I Learned